 When we first started our Singarounds, back in the day Upstairs at the Mag, they were free.

 Some time later, we began sending a bag around in the interval for voluntary contributions to help cover the general expenses of running the Goose.
 We made the contributions voluntary because we did not want to deter people from coming who genuinely could not afford to pay.

-We have very reluctantly decided that as from our October 2016 Singaround , we will ask people to pay £2 on the door.
+We now ask people to pay £2 on the door.

-We have come to this decision because we need to use this money to subsidise any losses (which in some cases can be considerable) we make on our concerts and club nights.
+We came reluctantly to this decision because we need to use this money to subsidise any losses (which in some cases can be considerable) we make on our concerts and club nights.
 We also have expenses such as printing, paid advertising and our website.